 A Bilby Experience

-After visiting the Cosmos Centre, it’s a real change of pace and focus to have a bilby experience and learn the heartwarming story of this cute little marsupial’s return from the edge of extinction.
+After visiting the Cosmos Centre, it’s a real change of pace and focus to have a Bilby Experience and learn the heart-warming story of this cute little marsupial’s return from the edge of extinction.
 The Bilby Experience is located in the town’s Railway Station next door to the Visitor Information Centre.

 The species was saved from almost certain extinction by a movement that started right here in Charleville by two Parks and Wildlife Service men who became known as the Bilby Brothers.
 These days bilby numbers, though low in the wild, are being helped along with a captive bilby breeding programme in Charleville.
-A predator-proof fence at Currawinya National Park works in conjunction with the Charleville captive breeding program for the re-introduction of bilbies into the wild.
-When bilbies are released inside the enclosure using radio transmitter tracking devices.
+A predator-proof fence at Currawinya National Park works in conjunction with the breeding program for the re-introduction of bilbies into the wild.
+Released bilbies are monitored inside the enclosure using radio transmitter tracking devices.

 During your stay in Charleville, enjoy a Bilby Experience.
 Shows are operated from the Railway Station and will run from April to mid-October this year.
 Bookings can be made online or by calling the centre on 07 4654 3681.

 Graham Andrews Parklands

-Spend some quality time at the Graham Andrews Parklands.
-Constructed after the 1990 flood, it is an outback oasis with a lake, working windmill, watercourse, adventure playground, picnic shelters, free barbecues and don’t forget the disc golf.
+Relax at the Graham Andrews Parklands.
+Constructed after the 1990 flood, it is an outback oasis with a lake, working windmill, adventure playground, picnic shelters, free barbecues and don’t forget the disc golf.
 Discs are available from a number of locations around town but if you call into the Visitor Centre, they will be able to help you out.
-The park has a collection of 18 species of Australian native trees.
-Stroll along the timber walk where plaques identify the trees (grab a mud map from the Visitor Information Centre located at the Railway Station).
+The park has a collection of many species of Australian native trees.
+Stroll along the Outback Native Timber Walk where plaques identify the trees (grab a mud map from the Visitor Information Centre located at the Railway Station).
 If you’re there early in the day or near dusk, you’ll probably be treated to bird and wildlife sightings.

 Freshwater fishing can be a rewarding pastime in this region.
-The town’s fishing and restocking club has for many years made sure that there are plenty of fish in the rivers for people to catch.
-Throw in a line and see if you can pull in a yellowbelly (golden perch) or a giant Murray cod.
+The town’s fishing and restocking club has for many years made sure that there are plenty of fi sh to catch in the rivers.
+Throw in a line and see if you can pull in a Yellow Belly (Golden Perch) or a giant Murray Cod.

 Daily Weather Balloon

-You’ve heard of Checkout Charlie?
-Well, this tour is Check Out Charleville and you won’t need your passport for it!
+You’ve heard of Checkpoint Charlie, well, this tour is Check out Charleville, that is, and you won’t need your passport!
 It’s a brilliant mix that gives an insight into outback living and how the people of Charleville have coped with droughts and floods and even fire.
 See the folk at the Charleville Bush Caravan Park to make a booking or call 0428 545 200 to book.

 Royal Flying Doctor Service

-One of Australia’s truly iconic organisations is the Royal Flying Doctor Service.
-This wonderful service manages to get doctors where they’re needed even when isolation and a lack of infrastructure would seem insurmountable obstacles.
-Visit the RFDS Charleville Visitor Centre is well worth a visit.
-Located adjacent to the RFDS Base and Hangar on the appropriately named John Flynn Way, and just a short walk through the mulgas from the popular Charleville Cosmos Centre and Observatory, this modern facility celebrates the historical links between the Royal Flying Doctor Service and Charleville, home to the longest-serving RFDS base in Queensland.
+The RFDS Charleville Visitor Centre is well worth a visit.
+Located adjacent to the RFDS Base and Hangar on the appropriately named John Flynn Way, and just a short walk through the mulga from the popular Charleville Cosmos Centre and Observatory, this modern facility celebrates the historical links between the Royal Flying Doctor Service and Charleville, home to the longest-serving RFDS base in Queensland.